ravindraakula94/passman/prerequisites.md

-# RA_Vault - Prerequisites and Setup Guide
+# PassMan - Prerequisites and Setup Guide

-This document outlines everything you need to successfully build, develop, and test the RA_Vault password manager app on your Android device.
+This document outlines everything you need to successfully build, develop, and test the PassMan password manager app on your Android device.

 ## Development Environment Setup